Catholic Customs

 This period of festivity was to help people persevere through Lent, as Dom Guéranger notes in his Liturgical Year (vol. 4, p.
 181-183).
 He praises the “original intention” of the “innocent custom.”
 At the same time he warns against leaving off the rigorous observance of the Church laws during the time of penance that was to follow.

-Unfortunately, this warning was not heeded.
+Unfortunately, this warning given by many bishops was not heeded.
 By the time of the Renaissance, sensuality and frivolity had seeped into many Carnival celebrations, and at times Bishops found it necessary to ban them altogether in some place because of their abuses and immorality.

-It almost goes without saying that, after the explosion of the 1960s sexual revolution, famous Carnival festivals like those in Rio and New Orleans changed to become a display of immodest dress (even outright nudity), rock music, drinking and partying.
+It almost goes without saying that, after the hippie revolution of the 1960s exploded, famous Carnival festivals like those in Rio and New Orleans changed to become a display of immodest dress (even outright nudity), rock music, drinking and partying.
 Good Catholics today should eschew these Carnival celebrations, which have become occasions of sin.

-However, there are many charming customs of the Carnival season that deserve praise and mention as part of our Catholic history.
-In an attempt to restore the true Catholic spirit of what that “innocent Carnival” of the past, I will describe some of these customs.
+However, there are many charming customs of the Carnival season that deserve praise and mention as part of our Catholic history that display a true Catholic spirit of that “innocent Carnival” of the past.

 Organic growth & regional customs

-Carnival is typically thought of as the time from Epiphany until Shrove Tuesday (the day before Ash Wednesday).
+In the Middle Ages, the period of Carnival was designated as the days between Epiphany and Ash Wednesday.
 This period became a time to have festivities and to eat food rich in eggs, fat and meat, all of which were forbidden then during the time of Lent.
 So we see a practical purpose as well to these feastings.
 Wasting food was unthinkable, and so housewives had a way to empty their larders of the forbidden foodstuff.
 In some countries it was even forbidden to have these items in the pantry during Lent.

 The central days of Carnival are the three days preceding Ash Wednesday, commonly known as Shrovetide.
 The term Shrovetide comes from the word shrive which means to confess, because it was on these days that the people went to confession to clean their souls for Lent .
 The purpose of the days was to make oneself pure and ready for Lent.

-The Shrovetide traditions vary from country to country; each region and, sometimes, even each city adopted different ways of preparing the remaining forbidden foodstuff of Lent and of celebrating in mirth.
-These days were often characterized by the slaughtering of fattened pigs, lambs or calves depending on the region.
+The Shrovetide traditions varied from country to country; each region and sometimes even city adopted different ways of preparing the remaining forbidden foodstuff of Lent and of celebrating in mirth.
+These days were often characterized by the slaughtering of fattened pigs, lambs or calves.
+The more affluent often sent meat from their freshly slaughtered animals to the poor.

 In Bearn, France, this ceremony is carefully detailed in Frederic Rivares's Chansons et Airs Populaires: “At a fixed hour, which has been loudly announced beforehand, a crowd of masks throng in a theatre prepared the previous day.
 The judges take their seats, the advocates are at their posts.